-How & where are your journals shelved?
+Where are your journals shelved?

 What is interlibrary loan and how does it work?

 The Medical Library has cooperative sharing agreements with thousands of libraries around the country.
 Interlibrary loan, or ILL, is a process by which libraries lend materials to each other.
-When you need a book or journal article, you request an ILL, and our Interlibrary loan staff make arrangements to have the materials sent here from any one of thousands of libraries.
+When you need a book, book chapter or journal article, you request an ILL, and our Interlibrary loan staff make arrangements to have the materials sent here from any one of thousands of libraries.
 We first attempt to find a library in the Boston area with which we share materials regularly.
 If the item isn’t owned locally, we’ll then attempt to find it within New England, Northeastern U.S., and so on.

 Who is eligible to use the library’s interlibrary loan service?

 The Alumni Medical Library will obtain interlibrary loans for students, faculty and staff of the Boston University Schools of Medicine, Dental Medicine, Public Health, and the Boston Medical Center only.

 If you are faculty, staff or a student of a school on the BU Charles River or Fenway campuses, please request your interlibrary loans through Mugar Library.